dotlang/language/doc/RFE.md

 what happens if we read from a closed channel?
 How can we know if a channel is closed?
 How can we mix multiple channels into a single expression, like `select`?
 Notations should be nestable.
 So we can have a channel which can transmit int channels.
+Maybe we can simply use a normal data structure like a Queu and then convert is to a channel by binding it to a thread.